 I’ve reviewed this here already, and I hated it.
 The design appears to be on the right track, but all in all those tiny little raised nubs were murder on my sensitive bits.
-EdenFantasys still lists it on their site but I heard months ago that it was discontinued.
-Rightfully so, because it’s not at all good.
+Unfortunately this has been reproduced by Wand Essentials, if you think that itchy vibrating nubs are your thing.

 Jollies Attachments – Straight and Gonzo, er I mean Curved.

 These are in the line of Hitachi attachments that are single-purpose: To turn Hitachi from a clitoral stimulator to an insertable stimulator.
 The curved version is for g-spot stimulation, and the straight one is well….I guess if you like straight dildos that vibrate?

 From what I can gather from others that reviewed these, they’re flexible but firmer than the G-spot for Ideal.
 Once inserted, they can be manuevered so that the cap presses against your clit while the insertable portion is well, inserted.
 That statement however likely depends on the way your cunt is built.
 For me, this wouldn’t work.
 These are available in a few others colors than what I have shown here.